 I have been searching both popular science and peer-reviewed journals for more insight into this and oddly I cannot find much information on whether or not opioids can cause mental health issues, outside of addiction but at least some are saying it can make it worse.
 Mostly it is studies of mental illness and drug abuse.

 I am sure almost everyone knows what these types of drugs feel like but what does it feel combined with depression?

-It is an empty feeling similar to loneliness, The feeling feeds on existing loneliness which feeds into depression and cycles back into loneliness which triggers anxiety and depression and around and around it goes.
+It is an empty feeling similar to loneliness, The feeling feeds on existing loneliness which feeds into depression and cycles back into loneliness and around and around it goes.
 It makes it difficult to concentrate and get things done.
 The sad truth is that the shoulder pain is so extreme that it barely reduces it but that is better than nothing.

 Everything slows down so progress is slow.
 My yard is a disaster, even the lawn but I lost control of the garden but will at least get some food out of it.
 The lawn looks really bad after spending a lot of time in the spring making it look wonderful.
 It always seems to be two steps back and one step forward.

 Also, fell behind on the todo list and it is more than likely the landscaping and garden project will not get done this year.
 If the projects can get noticeably advanced that will be okay.
 I am a hopeless optimist when I make plans.